heroku/riff-node-function-buildpack/README.md

+# This is a fork of the now inactive https://github.com/projectriff/node-function-buildpack

 # `node-function-buildpack`

 The Node Function Buildpack is a Cloud Native Buildpack V3 that provides the riff [Node Function Invoker](https://github.com/projectriff/node-function-invoker) to functions.